Executive Committee (ExCom)

 Executive Committee – Treasurer

 Ben Anderson is Head of New gTLD Services and Products at the NetNames Group.
 At NetNames, he oversees domain services for the Group’s brands as well as product development for TLD related services.
-He was elected Treasurer in July 2016, and re-elected to serve a second term concluding in June 2018.
+He was elected Treasurer in July 2016, and re-elected twice to serve a 3rd term concluding in June 2020.
 Among other tasks, the Treasurer is expected to manage Stakeholder Group bookkeeping and accounting; Report on the Stakeholder Group budget monthly; Make recommendations for and prepare an annual Stakeholder Group budget; Act as liaison with ICANN and Names Council budget staff and the Budget Committee; And collect dues and fees.

 Executive Committee – Secretary